-To take your brand global while also maintaining your distinctive quality, you want a multicultural marketing strategy approach that diversifies each marketing campaign based on who will be viewing it, including all the cultural values that influence how brands work in that community or region.
+To take your brand global while also maintaining your distinctive quality, you want a multicultural programmatic advertising strategy approach that diversifies each marketing campaign based on who will be viewing it, including all the cultural values that influence how brands work in that community or region.

 A Look Into Creating a Multicultural Marketing Strategy

 At first, it may feel like you have to reinvent the wheel in order to make your marketing strategy work in a new culture.
 But truthfully, there are just a few ways in which cultures respond differently to your product or service.
 Cultural values can be a major source of information about how to tweak current marketing materials to be more inclusive and reach a wider range of people.

 Usually, this process involves choosing potential new markets or subsets of your current market.
 You’ll do research like you would to create any campaign, but you’ll then set the cultural values you uncover against your current expressions of your product’s value: are they less compelling given what this culture tends to value?
 If so, developing new slogans, creative assets, and copy can help you to be more effective in generating new customer connections.

 Why Diversity, Equity, and Inclusion Matter: 3 Key Benefits